Christoph 80 and helicopter replacement vehicle of the DRF station Weiden

 Christoph 80 – A cornerstone of rescue in the Upper Palatinate

 The air rescue station in Weiden has been in operation since April 1, 2011.
-With approximately 1,100 missions per year, Christoph 80 has become an indispensable part of the regional rescue system.
+With approximately 1,100 missions per year, 80 has become an indispensable part of the regional rescue system.
 Primary missions cover a radius of approximately 60 kilometers, while secondary missions—such as intensive care transfers—may also involve hospitals outside the state.

 Conclusion: A big step for security of supply